Building an Online Card Payment System

 [Explore the map yourself here](https://map.blnkfinance.xyz/FwsQD41GqU)

-The transaction is created with `inflight: true`, which means it's pending until the payment processor clears it.
+The transaction is created with `inflight: true`, so it remains pending until the payment processor clears it (or the transaction is voided).

 </Step>